History of Queens Park Rangers F.C.: Formation and early history

+St Jude's Institute, Ilbert Street, where the club was formed.

 Queens Park Rangers F.C. was formed in 1886, when a team known as St Jude's Institute (formed 1884) merged with Christchurch Rangers (formed 1882), although their official founding date is 1882, the same as when Christchurch was first formed.
 They were called Queens Park Rangers because most of the players came from the Queens Park area of North-West London.

 QPR became a professional team in 1889.
 The club was elected into the Southern Football League in 1899.
 They first won the Southern Football League in 1907–08.
 As Southern League champions that year, the club played in the first ever Charity Shield match against the Football League champions, Manchester United.
 They lost 0–4 in a replay after the first game had finished 1-1.
 Both games were played at Stamford Bridge.
 QPR were Southern League champions for a second time in 1911–12.

 The club joined the Football League in 1920, when the Third Division was formed, mainly with Southern League clubs.
 When the Third Division was split into North and South the following season, QPR, like most of the former Southern League clubs that had joined the Football League to form the Third Division, were in the Third Division (South).

 QPR played their home games in nearly 20 different stadia (a league record), before permanently settling in Loftus Road in 1917 (although the team briefly played at White City between 1931–32 and 1962–63 in the hope of attracting larger crowds).

 The club played on two grounds within Park Royal.
 The first was the Horse Ring, the site of the now-demolished Guinness Brewery, on the Royal Agricultural Society's show grounds from 1904 to 1907 which had a capacity of 40,000.
 When the Society sold the grounds in 1907, the club moved to the Park Royal Ground, 400 yards south, an almost exact replica of Ayresome Park, with a capacity of 60,000.
 They were forced to move out in February 1915 as the ground was taken over by the Army.